sadiyakpr/Vrinda-Store-Performance-Report-Using-Power-BI/README.md

   - Remove "column ship-country" since all the shipments were with one country, "India".
   - Remove "column currency" since all the transactions were in Indian rupees.

-- Step 4: Calculated column was created in which, customers were grouped into various age groups.
+- Step 4: Calculated column " Age Group" was created in which, customers were grouped into various age groups.
   The DAX query used is,

       Age Group = IF(Table1[Age] >= 50, "Senior", IF(Table1[Age] >= 18, "Adult", "Teenager"))